meilisearch/specifications/text/0028-indexing-csv.md

 While there's [RFC 4180](https://tools.ietf.org/html/rfc4180) as a try to add a specification for csv format, we will find a lot of variations from that.
 MeiliSearch features capabilities requires csv data to be formatted the proper way to be parsable by the engine.

-- Csv data format need to contain a first line representing the list of attributes with the choosen type separated from the attribute name by `:` character.
+- CSV data format needs to contain a first line representing the list of attributes with the optionally chosen type separated from the attribute name by `:` character.
+The type is case insensitive.

 > An attribute can be specificed with two types: `string` or `number`.
 A missing type will be interpreted as a `string` by default.
 >
 > Valid headline example: "id:number","title:string","author","price:number"

-- Each of the following lines will represent a document for MeiliSearch.
+- The following CSV lines will represent a document for MeiliSearch.
-- Each value should be enclosed in double quotes tags to handle comma character presence inside.
+- A CSV value should be enclosed in double-quotes when it contains a comma character to escape it.
 - Using double-quotes to enclose fields, then a double-quote appearing inside a field must be escaped by preceding it with another double quote as mentioned in [RFC 4180](https://tools.ietf.org/html/rfc4180).
 - Float value should be written with a `.` character, like `3.14`.
 - CSV text should be encoded in UTF8.